 Motivation: Medically retired U.S. Army SFC who served 12 years, culminating as a U.S. Army Field Artillery Platoon Sergeant/Master Gunner.
 Served four combat tours of duty, three in Iraq, and one to Afghanistan.

 Persistence: Currently serving in the U.S. Navy as a Master at Arms.
 Previously assigned as a Chief of the Guard for Embarked security teams in the highly contested waters of the East and South China Sea.

 Redemption: Infantry soldier, served with the 1st infantry division, deployed during the Yugoslav Wars.
 Non-combat related loss of limb resulted in medical retirement.

 Relentless: Retired Army senior noncommissioned officer.
-Deployed multiple times to OEF and other regions of the world throughout 20-year career.
+Deployed multiple times to OEF and other regions of the world throughout a 20-year career.

 Resistance: Retired US Army Soldier.
 While enlisted, served as a Special Forces Communications Sergeant and upon completion of Officer Candidate School, served as a Signal Officer.
 Deployed numerous times to OIF and OEF.

 Resolute: US Navy Veteran.
 Served as a Naval Aircrewmen - Tactical Helicopter (Rescue Swimmer).
 Completed deployments in 4th, 5th and 7th Fleets conducting missions in Counter Illicit Trafficking, Humanitarian Aid and Disaster Relief, and Search and Rescue.

 Service: Currently serving U.S. Air Force Special Agent with six deployments to Iraq, three other Middle East countries, Africa and South America over 19+ years.
 Pentagon first responder on 9/11.